jolie/website/www/index.md

 <div class="container col-xs-12">
   <div class="row vertical-align">
-    <div class="col-xs-8">**Embedding:** a generalisation of application servers, which runs other services as inner components.
+    <div class="landing-text col-xs-8">**Embedding:** a generalisation of application servers, which runs other services as inner components.
 It enables fast local communications and can even run code written in different languages than Jolie, such as Java and Javascript (with more coming)!</div>
     <div class="col-xs-4">
       <img class="img-responsive" src="imgs/embedding.png">
     </div>